klatestudio/klatestudio/README.md

 ## 🎮 About Me
 - 🕹 **Solo Indie Dev** building atmospheric and psychological horror experiences
 - 💻 Primary Stack: **Unity + C#**, with touches of **Blender** for custom assets
-- 🚀 Currently crafting **Anomaly Express**, a 3D suspense-horror adventure
+- 🚀 Currently crafting **Stay Focused**, a 3D suspense-horror adventure
 - 🧩 Always learning new mechanics, shaders, and optimization tricks

 ---